billisonline/roma/README.md

 ## Introduction

 Roma is a Request Object MApper.
 It has its own implementation of an object mapper designed to map _all_ aspects of Laravel's `Illuminate\Http\Request` request to a fully type-safe and validated POPO (plain old PHP object).
-That includes headers, the query string, the body, files (coming soon), and convenience methods of the request object (e.g., `$request->ajax()`).
+That includes headers, the query string, the body, files, and convenience methods of the request object (e.g., `$request->ajax()`).
 The goal is that when using a custom Roma request, you should never have to interact with the underlying Laravel request directly.

 ## Create a request object